Armory and Spinnaker on AWS bring scalable CD pipeline to Glovo

 Trading manual deployment processes for CD automation

 As Glovo’s development team grew from 45 to 300 engineers, leadership decided to adopt a CD pipeline in lieu of deploying manually.
-After contemplating the options, they chose Spinnaker, an open-source CD platform created by Netflix, to run on Amazon Elastic Compute Cloud (Amazon EC2) and Amazon S3.
+After contemplating the options, they chose Spinnaker, an open-source CD platform created by Netflix, to run on Amazon Elastic Kubernetes Services (Amazon EKS) and Amazon Simple Storage Service (Amazon S3) deploying to both Amazon EKS and Amazon Elastic Compute Cloud (Amazon EC2).
 Armory assisted Glovo with its solution implementation, including Armory’s Pipeline as Code which enabled the Glovo engineering team to easily implement a declarative GitOps model for its Spinnaker pipelines.
 The model allows them to store Spinnaker pipelines in their source control, in this case GitHub, and manage them as they would manage code, including version control, templatization, and modularization.
 Furthermore, Amory’s service, Dinghy, automatically keeps the pipeline in sync with what is defined in the source code repo.
 The result is the ability to rapidly and repeatably scale pipelines in their Spinnaker deployment.
-Today, Amory continues to provide ongoing management and monitoring of the platform.
+Today, Amory continues to provide ongoing management and monitoring of the platform using Armory Cloud Enterprise.

 Reducing change failure rate from 20% to 5.4%